bjornbytes/lovr.org/docs/Skybox:draw.md

 #### Notes

+Skyboxes are drawn without depth, meaning:

+- Anything drawn before the skybox will be covered by the skybox.
-The skybox is rendered without depth, meaning it will be drawn behind all other geometry.
+- The skybox will be behind anything drawn after it.

+Because of this, it's usually a good idea to draw a skybox before drawing other geometry.
 Additionally, a specialized shader is used to render the skybox.
-This means it is not possible to use a custom shader to render skyboxes.
+This means it is not currently possible to use a custom shader to render skyboxes.